How to Best Use Your Split System this Winter

 Some people love to fire up the heater and turn a house into a sauna.
 They want the thermostat at 25°C so the winter chill is nothing but a distant memory.

 Don’t fall into that trap.
 The optimal range for heating is between 17-20°C, and in winter that will feel warm.
 It also keeps energy bills low.
-Every degree the thermostat goes up by equates to roughly 10 per cent more energy used.
+Every degree the thermostat goes up by equates to roughly 10% more energy used.
 Setting your heater to 22°C will add up considerably compared to 19°C.

 Also, take a step back and be patient with heating.
 Cranking the temperature right up when you first wake up will force the heater to churn through more power.
 There’s no gradual rise as it’s being asked to pump out considerable heat.